Breinify/brein-api-library-android-kotlin/README.md

 #### Including the Library

-The library is available through Google maven repository and can be easily added within the gradle configuration within the *app/build.gradle* like this:
+The library is available through maven and jcenter repository and can be easily added within the gradle configuration within the *app/build.gradle* like this:

 ```gradle